Olympus TG-5 vs Panasonic G85

 It is notable that the G85 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-Both the TG-5 and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the TG-5 and the G85 have been discontinued, but can regularly be found used on ebay.
 The G85 was replaced by the Panasonic G95, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the TG-5 and G85 can be found, respectively, in the Olympus TG-5 Manual (free pdf) or the online Panasonic G85 Manual.

 So what conclusions can be drawn?
 Is the Olympus TG-5 better than the Panasonic G85 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.